 Learn or Develop Hobbies

 Your mind is a major factor in your wellbeing, so always keep it engaged.
 If you have some hobbies that you haven’t been able to commit to as much as you’d have liked, now is the time to return to them.
 Perhaps you enjoy playing an instrument or you’re naturally drawn to writing.
 You can now further develop these skills at a comfortable pace.
 You’re not limited to activities you’ve previously done either.
 If you want to learn something new, there are a plethora of classes you can join at your local community center, college, gym, or senior center.
+You could even visit a website like www.grannyflatbuilders-sydney.com.au, get your very own granny flat built, and invite your friends round every week to do some painting or knitting.
+Hobbies are so important as they keep us entertained and active!
+It’s even better if you can have fun doing your hobbies whilst with your friends.

 Although people don’t think about it much, having meaningful connections to those around you is important for maintaining health.
-Withdrawing from social interactions is harmful for anyone, and without the need to go somewhere for work, you might find yourself doing this after retiring.
+Withdrawing from social interactions is harmful to anyone, and without the need to go somewhere for work, you might find yourself doing this after retiring.
 To prevent this, stay in touch with your friends and family and visit them if they live far away.
 Taking classes and joining clubs is another way to remain connected with others in your area and form new friendships.

 Make a Fitness Routine